matthieugomez/benchmark-stata-r/README.md

 That being said, for models with high dimensional fixed effect(s), `felm` is faster than the corresponding Stata commands (`areg/reghdfe)`.

 ### conclusion
 In conclusion, R is an order of magnitude faster than Stata for common data analysis, and the difference grows with the dataset size.
+The difference reflects the fact that certain R packages use more efficient C++ algorithms than the ones used in Stata 13.

 The dataset and the code I used to produce these graphs are available below.